Aliloo24/CowPartsSegmentation/README.md

   - Model training setup and configuration.
   - Visual evaluation of segmentation results on test set samples.

-Optimized for use in Google Colab to facilitate reproducibility and experimentation, download dataset, best_model.pth file and update paths as needed.
+Optimized for use in Google Colab to facilitate reproducibility and experimentation, download dataset, model.pth file and update paths as needed.

 # Qualitative Segmentation Results
 ![figure_6](https://github.com/user-attachments/assets/3ea030b5-129e-495b-b9b5-ab02a7d79a1f)